• Français

 Tasting notes

-Colour: intense garnet red.
+Colour: Intense garnet red.

-Nose: powerful, reminiscent of red stone fruits and spices.
+Bouquet: Opulent red stone fruit and spices.

 Food and wine pairing